ashtsang/ashtsang.github.io/_pages/about.md

 Hello!
 I am a third-year Bioinformatics PhD Candidate in the [Department of Computational Medicine and Bioinformatics at the University of Michigan](https://medschool.umich.edu/departments/computational-medicine-bioinformatics){:style="text-decoration: none"}{:target="_blank"}.
 Previously, I studied at [Johns Hopkins University](https://www.jhu.edu){:style="text-decoration: none"}{:target="_blank"}, where I obtained a B.S. in Biomedical Engineering and Computer Science, and M.S.E in Biomedical Engineering.

 My research interest lies at the intersection of AI and biology.
-Specifically, I'm passionate about on developing AI-driven approaches to multi-modal data in order to characterize the tumor microenvironment and identify key drivers of cancer development and therapeutic response.
+Specifically, I'm passionate about developing AI-driven approaches to multi-modal data in order to characterize the tumor microenvironment and identify key drivers of cancer development and therapeutic response.

 Please reach out if you'd like to chat further!